Pin Classes I: Growth Rates: Non-recurrent Pin Classes

 We now wish to determine a \emph{lower} bound on the growth rate of a pin class, which we again do by comparison with a $\boxplus$-closed class whose generating function we can find.
 We thus consider the `largest $\boxplus$-closed subclass contained in $\mathcal{C}^{\circ}_{w}$', which we refer to as the $\boxplus$-\emph{interior} of $\mathcal{C}^{\circ}_{w}$.
-In order to define this rigorously, recall that if $w$ is an infinite pin word over the language $\mathcal{L}$, we use the notation $w_{i,j}$ to denote the pin factor of $w$ taken between the $i$th and $j$th places.
-Now we can define:
+In order to define this rigorously, recall that if $w$ is an infinite pin word in $\mathcal{L}^{\infty}_{P}$, we use the notation $w_{i,j}$ to denote the pin factor of $w$ taken between the $i$th and $j$th places.
+Now we can define a pin factor analogue to recurrent factors of an infinite word: